Geraldton - South

 Educational outcomes in Geraldton - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 31.4% of residents currently enrolled in formal education, including 12.1% in primary, 9.8% in secondary, and 2.4% in tertiary education.
-Wandina Primary School and Mount Tarcoola Primary School serve a total of 861 students.
-Geraldton - South has typical Australian school conditions (ICSEA: 959) with balanced educational opportunities.
-Both schools focus exclusively on primary education, with secondary options available nearby.
-Local school capacity is limited at 7.8 places per 100 residents compared to the regional average of 16.8, leading many families to travel for schooling.
+This includes 12.1% in primary, 9.8% in secondary, and 2.4% in tertiary education.
+The area has two primary schools, Wandina Primary School and Mount Tarcoola Primary School, serving a total of 861 students.
+These schools focus on primary education, with secondary options available nearby due to limited local capacity (7.8 places per 100 residents compared to the regional average of 16.8).

 Frequently Asked Questions - Education